Three Mills: History

+Reaching Out

 Three Mills sustained severe air-raid damage during the Second World War.
 The Miller's House was destroyed in 1941 and rebuilt in 1995 with a modern interior and rear part, but retaining the original facade.
 Three Mills was used for bottling and warehousing by Bass Charrington and Hedges & Butler.
 The latter, one of the oldest wine merchants in Britain located their main working offices at Three Mills.
 Here, Bacardi was bottled and a large portfolio of wines and spirits was marketed.

 The House Mill remains the largest tidal mill in the world, although the water wheels are currently not in operation.
 The building is owned by The River Lea Tidal Mill Trust Ltd and is open to visitors on Sunday afternoons during the summer.
 It is one of only four Grade I listed buildings in the London Borough of Newham.

 The creation of the Three Mills Lock on the Prescott Channel and the Three Mills Wall River Weir, for the 2012 Summer Olympics construction work, has created a head of water behind the mill.
 This may mean that it can be operated again although it has partially removed the tidal benefits of the site.

 The Clock Mill is the temporary site of Harris Science Academy East London.

 In 2017, J&W Nicholson re-launched the gin brand which was launched in 1736 as Nicholson Gin.

 Three Mills Island

 Three Mills Island is in Bromley-by-Bow in east London.
-It forms part of the 50-mile Lea Valley Walk celebrated in The Telegraph, The Guardian and The Newham Recorder.
+It forms part of the 50-mile Lea Valley Walk.

 The Prescott Channel, a former flood relief channel passes to the east, making the land an island.
 The mills share Three Mills Island with the 3 Mills Studios, a 10-acre film and TV studio, which makes a large number of major films and television programmes and an open green and play area called Three Mills Green.

 The 26-acre area of land opposite the mills, shown in historical surveys as the Three Mills District, once housed a large cooperage producing barrels to support the mills, as well as a wide range of industries, from the manufacture of innovative inks to sugar refining.
-Called Sugar House Island, the development is being delivered by Vastint and will bring 2,500 jobs to the area, with a new business district as well as waterside homes and amenity.
+Called Sugar House Island, the development is being delivered by Vastint and is expected bring 2,500 jobs to the area, with a new business district as well as waterside homes and amenities.
+Construction was expected for completion in 2024.